afonsonicolau/afonsonicolau/README.md

-### Hello dear User
+### Hello dear user!

-My name is Afonso Nicolau and I am curretly a student in a programming course!
-I have big expectations and ambitions, define objetives and a goal to achieve.
+My name is __Afonso Nicolau__ and I am curretly a student in a programming course.
+I have big expectations and ambitions, defined objectives and a goal to achieve.

 I want to improve and learn as much as I can, as well as innovate with new techonology and software.
+Talking about tech and supporting others into making them programming and show them how __important__ it is to improve in this world of everyday changes and evolution is really one of the best things I could ever do.

 <!--
 **afonsonicolau/afonsonicolau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.